 Craig A. Nothnagel, Local 22 President for two consecutive terms, who has gone on to the PEL Department at the UAW-GM Center for Human Resources.

-George L. McGregor took on the role of President upon Craig's move to the CHR and has been our President for two consecutive terms.
+George L. McGregor took on the role of President upon Craig's move to the CHR and was our President for two consecutive terms.

 Your membership has grown from its beginning with local 174 and only 80 organizing members.
 Until 3,800 strong they struck for recognition.

-George McGregor is your president now, Local 22.
-Together he and the other officers of this Local union are striving to make you the best represented local in the entire UAW.
+Wiley Turnage is your president now, Local 22.
+Together he and the other officers of this Local union continue striving to make you the best represented local in the entire UAW.

 We have a legacy left to us by those UAW pioneers.
 Let us be aware and proud of that legacy.